Advait5922/LangGraph-basic-project-WebAgent-AI/README.md

 ### POST /chat

-Interact with the chatbot using the specified model and system prompt.
+Interact with the chatbot using any of the specified models and your own system(role) and user prompt(task).

 ## Example Usage